gsw91/rps-app/README.md

 com.statistics (will be created)

-        - small rest-app enhancement, exporting scores into data base mySQL and checking statistics (in preparation)
+        - rest-app enhancement, currently can see all scores and counts games (statistics in preparation)

+            -first run StatisticsApplication in com.statistics package

+            -see all scores by sending a request : http://localhost:8080/rps/scores/

+            -count all games by sending a request : http://localhost:8080/rps/count/

+            -adding a new result to data base is only possible by playing a game!!!